§ 115C-64.17. Career and Technical Education Grade Expansion Grants.

-(a) Program Establishment. – There is established the Career and Technical Education Grade Expansion Program (Program) to expand career and technical education (CTE) programs by prioritizing the inclusion of students in sixth and seventh grade through grant awards provided to selected local school administrative units for up to seven years.
-Funds appropriated for the Program shall be allocated to selected local school administrative units as competitive grants of (i) up to seven hundred thousand dollars ($700,000) for the 2017‑2018 fiscal year and (ii) to the extent funds are available, up to one million dollars ($1,000,000) for the 2018‑2019 fiscal year and subsequent fiscal years.
+(a) CTE Grade Expansion Grants. - Career and Technical Education Grade Expansion grants shall be awarded under the Program for the purpose of expanding career and technical education (CTE) programs by prioritizing the inclusion of students in sixth and seventh grade through grant awards provided to selected local school administrative units and charter schools for up to seven years.
+Grant funds shall be allocated to selected local school administrative units and charter schools as competitive grants, to the extent funds are available, of up to one million dollars ($1,000,000) for the 2018-2019 fiscal year and subsequent fiscal years.
 Grant funds shall be used only for employing additional licensed personnel in career and technical education areas, career development coordination areas, and support service areas necessary for expanding the CTE program to sixth and seventh grade students.
-The funds may be used for CTE programs at one or more schools in the local school administrative unit.
-Grant funds allocated to the local school administrative unit each fiscal year under the Program shall not revert but shall be available for the purpose of the grant program until expended.
+For a local school administrative unit, the funds may be used for CTE programs at one or more schools in the unit.
+Grant funds allocated to the local school administrative unit or charter school each fiscal year shall not revert but shall be available for the purpose of the grant program until expended.

-(b) Consideration of Factors in Awarding of Grants. – Local school administrative units applying for the Program shall submit an application that includes at least the following information:
+(b) Consideration of Factors in Awarding of CTE Grade Expansion Grants. - Local school administrative units and charter schools applying for CTE grade expansion grants shall submit an application that includes at least the following information:

-(1) A plan for expansion of the CTE program to sixth and seventh grade students, including the specific programs that will be expanded, the significance of CTE in the local school administrative unit, and how a grade expansion would enhance the education program and the community.
+(1) A plan for expansion of the CTE program to sixth and seventh grade students, including the specific programs that will be expanded, the significance of CTE in the local school administrative unit or charter school, and how a grade expansion would enhance the education program and the community.

 (2) A request for the amount of funds, a description of how the funds will be used, and any other sources of funds available to accomplish the purposes of this program.